 Councilor Saums went on to state that Southeastern Connecticut Regional Resource Recovery Authority (SCRRA) has been active in providing plastic bags and grabbers.
-Executive Assistant Kristen Chapman noted that she had space at the Town Hall to store the supplies needed for the non-profit organizations to pick-up for their Roadside Cleanup.
+Executive Assistant Kristen Chapman noted that she had space at the Town Hall to store the supplies needed for the non-profit organizations to pick-up for their Roadside Clean-up.

 Public Works Director/Town Engineer Steve Masalin stated that this year they used some of the nip bottle surcharge revenues to rent the streetsweeper, noting that street sweeping was one of the eligible uses for the funding.
-He stated being able to use the nip bottle surcharge funding off set funding, that would have otherwise been spent out of the Town Aide Road (TAR) Grant funding, allowed for more of the TAR Funding to be use for road resurfacing work.
+He stated being able to use the nip bottle surcharge funding off set funding that would have otherwise been spent out of the Town Aide Road Grant funding.

 Councilor Saums stated that they would also need to determine how much the town would pay the non-profit organizations for the nip bottles.
 Mayor Allyn noted at the Finance Committee's June 21, 2023 meeting they discussed the town purchasing clear plastic 2-gallon zip lock bags that could hold, as an example, approximately 100+/- nip bottles, which would have a specific value.
 He stated this would eliminate the need to count the nip bottles, or try to weigh the nip bottles, noting that some bottles were glass, and some were plastic, etc. Councilor Saums agreed, noting that they would still have to determine how much the town would pay per bag of nip bottles, explaining that they would have to consider how much nip bottle surcharge revenue the town was receiving versus how many nip bottles were being picked up off their roads.
 Mayor Allyn agreed, noting that they would have to develop a formula.
-He noted that the State was charging a

-0.5 cent tax on every nip bottle which typically sold for about \$1.00; therefore, he stated the nip bottle surcharge tax, which would be increasing to 0.10 cents in January, 2024; really did not impact the buyer.
-He went on to explain that the State dispersed the nip bottle surcharge revenue to the municipalities every six months, and he noted in one sixmonth span about 241,000 nip bottles were sold in Ledyard.; which was the reason Mrs. Betsy Graham wanted to make an example in Hartford of how the nip bottles were impacting their communities.
-He stated to put this in perspective that in talking to the City of Groton's Mayor that outside of Electric Boat/General Dynamic they have been using leaf blowers and snow shovels to clean up the nip bottles.
+He noted that the State was charging a 0.5 cent tax on every nip bottle which typically sold for about \$1.00; therefore, he stated the nip bottle surcharge tax, which would be increasing to 0.10 cents in January, 2024; really did not impact the buyer.
+He went on to explain that the State disbursed the nip bottle surcharge revenue to the municipalities every six months, and he noted in one six-month span about 241,000 nip bottles were sold in Ledyard.; which was the reason Mrs. Betsy Graham wanted to make an example of how the nip bottles were impacting their communities.
+He stated to put this in perspective that in talking to the City of Groton's Mayor that outside of Electric Boat they have been using leaf blowers and snow shovels to clean up the nip bottles.